mkaniukk/Qt-Creator-Recipe-Planner/README.md

 # Qt-Creator-Recipe-Planner

+### Description
 Simple recipe planner for storing data about the recipes and creating shopping lists.

-Main screen
+### Main screen

-    Displays list of all available recipes
+*Displays list of all available recipes
-    Has buttons to Add/Edit/Delete recipes
+*Has buttons to Add/Edit/Delete recipes

-Entry dialog
+### Entry dialog

-    user may Add new or Edit existing recipe recipe consist of multiline description and list of ingredients each ingredient has name, quantity and unit where: name is a multiword string (like bread flour) quantity is a float number (like 1.0) unit is a multiword string (any string is treated as a unit - so "red balbinka" is also a unit)
+*User may Add new or Edit existing recipe
+*Recipe consist of multiline description and list of ingredients *Each ingredient has name, quantity and unit where:
+**name is a multiword string (like bread flour) **quantity is a float number (like 1.0)
+**unit is a multiword string (any string is treated as a unit - so "red balbinka" is also a unit)

-Menu Dialog
+### Menu Dialog

-    user may create a list of recipes to be cooked, for instance:
+User may create a list of recipes to be cooked, for instance:

-omlette
-omlette
+omlette x3
 pizza
-omlette

 and program will compute sorted list of required ingredients to buy: